Transvelo/docs/gitbook/bewear/setup/advanced_megamenu_dropdown.md

 # Advanced Megamenu Dropdown

 We built our simple Megamenu in previous section.
-We are now going to build a little complex mega menu using **Visual Composer**.
+We are now going to build a little complex mega menu using **King Composer**.

 ## Revisiting Test Megamenu Item Static Block